photoprism/photoprism-docs/docs/getting-started/troubleshooting/performance.md

 It is a key component for optimizing MariaDB performance.
 Its size should be as large as possible to keep frequently used data in memory and reduce disk I/O - typically the biggest bottleneck.

-By default, the size of the buffer pool is only 128 MB.
+By default, the size of the buffer pool is only 128 MB ([increased to 512 MB](https://github.com/photoprism/photoprism/issues/2390) in June 2022).
 You can change it using the `--innodb-buffer-pool-size` parameter in the database service config of your `docker-compose.yml`. `M` stands for Megabyte, `G` for Gigabyte.
 Do not use spaces.